History About Al’s Gal Sportfishing

 With a retired name and Gal-O-Mine on the stern of another Oregon Inlet boat, the new owner Stuart Foreman (Big Al’s youngest son) had to come up with a name of his own.
 Without a doubt he realized that there couldn’t be any name more nostalgic than Al’s Gal.
 This was the name of his father’s first charter boat and it will also be the name of his.

 Within 2 weeks of the purchase, the 3412 CAT (1000hp) was rebuilt.
-From there, we pulled some fresh wires and the future calls for a cabin upgrade and whatever else is needed most.
+From there, we pulled some fresh wires and we keep focused on whatever else is needed most.
 Our goal is the maintain the legacy of the Al’s Gal through a constant state of improvement.
 Thank you for reading this story and we hope you’ll enjoy your fishing experience on Al’s Gal.

 Our Crew and Our Boat

 Captain Roger Parker